Meeting the needs of vulnerable clients

 - behavioural disorder, such as attention deficit hyperactivity disorder

-- developmental disability, such as autistic spectrum disorder
+- neurodiversity, such as autism spectrum disorder

 - psychological or emotional factors, such as stress